alex-platonov/tech_analysis/README.md

 **Wikipedia-like definition**: Technical analysis is the use of charts and technical indicators to identify trading signals and price patterns.

 ## Step 1.
 Data collection and Exploratory Data Analysis (EDA)
 Historical data on several FTSE 100 index companies will be collected, analyzed, and visualized in an attempt to gain insights into their equity market performance from 2014 to 2024.
-The market behavior of the index itself will also be analyzed.
+The market behavior of the index itself will be analyzed as well.

 Live demo is available here: https://techanalysis-8zz9ru24q8kcvnue2tuh4f.streamlit.app/